ucyy34/vercel-mercur/README.md

 # Part of Mercur

-Mercur is an open source marketplace platform that allows you to create high-quality experiences for shoppers and vendors while having the most popular Open Source commerce platform MedusaJS as a foundation.
+<a href="https://mercurjs.com/">Mercur</a> is an open source marketplace platform that allows you to create high-quality experiences for shoppers and vendors while having the most popular Open Source commerce platform MedusaJS as a foundation.

 Mercur is a platform to start, customize, manage, and scale your marketplace for every business model with a modern technology stack.